Liner Notes

 by Benjamin Ray

 In the 1980s, rock had become forgotten as a viable means of change.
-Pop acts like Madonna and Michael Jackson dominated the charts, surrounded by a slew of one-hit pop wonders and cheesy hair-metal bands.
+Pop acts like Madonna, Prince and Michael Jackson dominated the charts, surrounded by a slew of one-hit pop wonders and cheesy hair-metal bands.
 Occasionally, a talented band would break out -- Metallica, R.E.M., Guns 'n' Roses -- but by and large meaningful rock struggled to become popular again.

 Then 1991 hit, and things were back to how they should have been, at least for a little while.

 Famously, 1991 was when Nirvana's Nevermind was released, knocking Michael Jackson off the charts in 1992 and effectively beginning the mainstream alternative revolution.
 More than any other, that album and Pearl Jam's monumental Ten were both critical and commercial successes and became soundtracks for the then-undefined generation.
-Both meaningful lyrics and stellar musicianship blended, and for a while it was wonderful.
+1991 also saw Soundgarden release the grunge/heavy metal blend Badmotorfinger and U2 came roaring back to life with Achtung Baby, a radical reinvention of the band's sound.

 A year and two months after his death, Stevie Ray Vaughan's The Sky Is Crying hit the shelves and quickly went platinum, capping off a brilliant career that ended far too soon.
 But another career was beginning -- Garth Brooks' second album No Fences was becoming popular and the same year, Ropin' The Wind was released, both blending country with rock and folk and adding a whole new audience to the country genre that would not have cared otherwise.
-Britpop guiding light Blur also hit the scene with "She's So High."
+Britpop stars Blur also hit the scene with "She's So High."

 All content © The Daily Vault unless otherwise stated.
 All rights reserved.
 Reproduction of any article or any portion thereof without express written consent of The Daily Vault is prohibited.
 Album covers are the intellectual property of their respective record labels, and are used in the context of reviews and stories for reference purposes only.